liuyunxh666/gamhub-game-directory/docs/faq.md

 ## What types of game websites can be included?

-GameHub supports a wide range of browser-based gaming websites, including:
+GamHub supports a wide range of browser-based gaming websites, including:
 - HTML5 games
 - Instant-play browser games
 - Casual and indie web games